Stephen Elop: Early life and education

-Elop was born in Ancaster, Ontario, Canada, as the second of three children in a family.
+Elop was born in Ancaster, Ontario, Canada, as the second of three children.
 His mother was a chemist and his father was an engineer at Westinghouse Electric Corporation.
 Both of them still live in Ancaster.
 His grandfather was a wireless operator who used morse code from ships in both the First World War and Second World War.
 Elop was influenced by and learned much about technology from his grandfather.

 From 1981, Elop studied computer engineering and management at McMaster University, Hamilton, Ontario.
 After his first year at the University, Elop wrote the user operating manual, called the Orange Book, for the campus's new computer system, VAX-11/780.
 During that time he helped lay 22 kilometres of Ethernet cables around campus to build one of the first computer networks in Canada.
 He graduated second in his class with a bachelor's degree in 1986.
 In 2007, McMaster's Faculty of Engineering made Elop the second L.W.
 Shemilt Distinguished Engineering Alumni Award winner and in 2009, he was awarded an Honorary Doctor of Science Degree by McMaster.